 His intellectual property practice has included representation of an international trade association in copyright infringement litigation throughout the Midwestern and Southeastern United States.
 Gene’s trucking industry experience includes representation of national, regional and local motor carriers, as well as representation of a number of trucking insurance companies including the largest underwriter of trucking insurance in Canada.
 His experience with insurance matters includes significant coverage litigation, as well as claims for extra-contractual damages, for both policyholders and for domestic carriers as well as several underwriting syndicates at Lloyd’s, London.
 Gene’s national practice has included handling matters before courts in Florida, Illinois, Michigan, Missouri, Nebraska, North Carolina, Ohio and Texas.

-Gene Chaired the American Bar Association Section of Litigation in 2018-19.
+Gene chaired the ABA Section of Litigation in 2018-19.
 He served in the Section’s leadership since 2003, previously serving as the Section’s Revenue Officer as a Managing Director of the Section and co-chairing the Section’s 2009 Annual Meeting.

 Gene was President of the Fayette County Bar Association in 2013-14 and has also held a number of positions with the Kentucky Bar Association, including as a member of the Board of Governors and as Chair of its Young Lawyers Division.